 *Excludes health practitioner offices, home health care services, outpatient care centers and medical and diagnostic laboratories.

-- West Virginia2,360
+- West Virginia: 2,360

-- South Carolina5, 130
+- South Carolina: 5, 130

-- New York14250
+- New York: 14250

-- District of Columbia$59,010
+- District of Columbia: $59,010

-Certifications & Salary Boosters
+Certifications and Salary Boosters

 Beyond state licensure and certification from the NREMT, paramedics and EMTs can become certified in various specialties that can increase their salaries and lead to more job opportunities.
 Here are a few optional certifications that paramedics and EMTs can earn through the Board for Critical Care Transport Certification (BCCTPC).

-- CERTIFIED CRITICAL CARE PARAMEDICDesigned for experienced paramedics.
+Designed for experienced paramedics.
 Those who apply must take an exam to prove their knowledge in paramedicine, as well as pre-hospital, inter-hospital and hospital patient care.

-- CERTIFIED TACTICAL PARAMEDICA certification for tactical paramedics, who are specially trained to provide emergency medical services for law enforcing agencies, like SWAT, in hostile or high-stakes environments.
+A certification for tactical paramedics, who are specially trained to provide emergency medical services for law enforcing agencies, like SWAT, in hostile or high-stakes environments.

-- CERTIFIED COMMUNITY PARAMEDICCommunity paramedics adapt their services to better provide emergency treatment to medically underserved communities.
+Community paramedics adapt their services to better provide emergency treatment to medically underserved communities.

-- CERTIFIED FLIGHT PARAMEDICExperienced paramedics who are part of flight or critical care transport teams can apply for this certification.
+Experienced paramedics who are part of flight or critical care transport teams can apply for this certification.
 Applicants must pass an exam that demonstrates advanced knowledge of flight medic practices.

-- Another certification option is as a WILDERNESS EMERGENCY MEDICAL TECHNICIAN (WEMT).
 EMTs who want to work in wilderness environments can take an intensive Wilderness EMT course offered by the Wilderness Medicine Institute (WMI).
 Those who complete the course successfully will earn a WEMT certification from the WMI and will be prepared to take the NREMT certification exam.